What is an Identity Audit?

 David Fedorchak, University Admissions

-Bobbie Laur, Innovation & Applied Research, Office of Partnerships & Outreach
+Bobbie Laur, Strategic Partnerships and Applied Research, Office of Partnerships and

 Pamela Gorsuch, University Marketing & Communications